Upgrading GKE on-prem

 Upgrade your admin workstation and your clusters.

-Configuring Cloud SDK for use behind a proxy/firewall
+Configuring gcloud CLI for use behind a proxy/firewall

 gsutilto run behind your proxy/firewall.